Keith Richards: Tributes for other artists

 Doris Richards, his mother, died of cancer at the age of 91 in England on 21 April 2007.
 An official statement released by a family representative stated that Richards kept a vigil by her bedside during her last days.

 Richards made a cameo appearance as Captain Teague, the father of Captain Jack Sparrow (played by Johnny Depp), in Pirates of the Caribbean: At World's End, released in May 2007, and won the Best Celebrity Cameo award at the 2007 Spike Horror Awards for the role.

 Depp has stated that he based many of Sparrow's mannerisms on Richards.
 Richards reprised his role in Pirates of the Caribbean: On Stranger Tides, released in May 2011.

 In March 2008, the fashion house Louis Vuitton unveiled an advertising campaign featuring a photo of Richards with his ebony Gibson ES-355, taken by photographer Annie Leibovitz.
 Richards donated the fee for his involvement to the Climate Project, an organisation for raising environmental awareness.

 On 28 October 2008, Richards appeared at the Musicians' Hall of Fame induction ceremony in Nashville, Tennessee, joining the newly inducted the Crickets on stage for performances of "Peggy Sue", "Not Fade Away", and "That'll Be the Day".

 In August 2009, Richards was ranked at No. 4 in Time magazine's list of the 10 best electric guitar players of all time.
 In September 2009 Richards told Rolling Stone magazine that in addition to anticipating a new Rolling Stones album, he had done some recording with Jack White: "I enjoy working with Jack", he said.
 "We've done a couple of tracks."
 On 17 October 2009 Richards received the Rock Immortal Award at Spike TV's Scream 2009 awards ceremony at the Greek Theatre, Los Angeles; the award was presented by Johnny Depp.
 "I liked the living legend, that was all right", Richards said, referring to an award he received in 1989, "but immortal is even better."

 In 2009, a book of Richards's quotations was published, titled What Would Keith Richards Do?: Daily Affirmations from a Rock 'n' Roll Survivor.

 In August 2007, Richards signed a publishing deal for his autobiography, Life, which was released on 26 October 2010.

-Richards appeared in the 2011 documentary Toots and the Maytals: Reggae Got Soul, which was featured on BBC and described as "The untold story of one of the most influential artists ever to come out of Jamaica".
+Richards appeared in the 2011 documentary Toots and the Maytals: Reggae Got Soul, which was featured on the BBC and described as "the untold story of one of the most influential artists ever to come out of Jamaica".